The name Mike Matusow brings a number of images to mind.

 Matusow has another one of his patented tantrums during this hand from the Full Tilt Poker-sponsored Million Dollar Cash Game.

-Seidel raises with pocket aces preflop and Matusow calls with Th 8h.
-The flop comes T-8-2 and the money gets in after a bet and some raises.
-Running sevens gives Seidel the nearly $150,000 pot and, as would be expected in true “The Mouth” fashion, Matusow is very vocal about his run of bad luck.
+Seidel sucks out with running sevens, giving him the nearly $150,000 pot.
+As would be expected in true “The Mouth” fashion, Matusow is very vocal about his run of bad luck.

 1. Matusow versus Ed Foster